 6. Assess Your Financial Situation

-Being in your midlife or 40’s / 50’s means you hopefully have some financial cushion.
-Whether that cushion is one year of salary or equity in your home, you need to quantify your level of inbuild financial security objectively.
+Being in your midlife or 40s / 50s means you hopefully have some financial cushion.
+Whether that cushion is one year of salary or equity in your home, you need to objectively quantify your level of inbuilt financial security.

 - How long can you survive in your new career of choice with your current financial cushion?
 Do you have enough money to cover your outgoings for a few years after the change, even if the change does not work out as planned?
 Do you still have a contingency fund?